Free Xbox Titles For March Games With Gold Features ‘Borderlands 2’ And ‘Evolve’

 Borderlands 2

 There’s not much to say about Borderlands 2.
 The 2013 title is where Gearbox Software peaked regarding delivering an AAA gameplay experience.
-The gameplay, story, and art direction all came together to earn an 89 aggregate review score on Metacritic.
+The gameplay, story and art direction all came together to earn an 89 aggregate review score on Metacritic.
 Making this available as a free Games with Gold title is an interesting move, however, as it was recently given the HD re-release treatment for the current-gen consoles as part of the Handsome Jack Collection.
 Still an easy pickup for co-op shooting fans who missed out on it before.

 Layers of Fear